JordanEaddy/portfolio/_pages/about.md

 ---

-🧑🏾‍💻 I'm a graduate student at SMU
+🧑🏾‍💻 I'm a graduate student at SMU.

-⚾ I work for a Major League Baseball club as their Pitching Lab Analyst
+⚾ I work for a Major League Baseball club as their Pitching Lab Analyst.

 🎓 Upon concluding my business degree, I felt a compelling desire for a fresh challenge.
 I've always been captivated by the art of intricate problem-solving.
 This led me to venture into the rich and varied domain of data science.
 I enjoy learning how the data scientist skillset can be harnessed to foster innovation across various industries.